Ripley, Derbyshire: Religion

 An outcome of the nearby Pentridge (or Pentrich) Rising of 1817 was for the Vicar of Pentrich Church to call for an Anglican church to be built in Ripley as soon as possible.
-All Saints' Church, Ripley was erected in 1821 by the Butterley Company.
+All Saints' Church was erected in 1821 by the Butterley Company.

-Other places of worship include the Salvation Army hall in Heath Road, which was opened in 1911, the Springs of the Living Water housed in the former St John's Church in Derby Road, the Spiritual Church in Argyll Road, and Marehay Methodist Chapel in Warmwells Lane, Marehay.
+Other places of worship include the Salvation Army hall in Heath Road (which was opened in 1911), the Springs of the Living Water housed in the former St John's Church in Derby Road, the Spiritual Church in Argyll Road, and Marehay Methodist Chapel in Warmwells Lane, Marehay.

 Transport

+Bus services in Ripley are operated by Trent Barton, High Peak Buses and Notts + Derby.
+Routes connect the town with Alfreton, Derby, Mansfield and Nottingham.

-Running under the premises of the Butterley Company is the 2966 yd Butterley Tunnel on the Cromford Canal.
+Running under the premises of the Butterley Company is the 2966 yd Butterley Tunnel, on the Cromford Canal.
 The central section of the canal is disused, but a charitable fund has been formed to reopen it.

-Ripley is the site of Midland Railway – Butterley (formerly the Midland Railway Centre), a trust dedicated to preserving railway locomotives, rolling stock and other items related to the Midland Railway.
+Ripley is the site of Midland Railway – Butterley (formerly the Midland Railway Centre), a trust dedicated to preserving railway locomotives, multiple units, rolling stock and items related to the Midland Railway.

+The town was served by Ripley railway station between 1890 and 1951; it was a stop on two lines: